ayush111111/Deeplearning-ai-coursera/README.md

 # Deeplearning-ai-coursera
-Assignments from the 4 course specialisation provided by deeplearning.ai
+Assignments from the 5 course specialisation provided by deeplearning.ai on coursera